What is a Harp Guitar?

 The term “harp guitar” refers to the quality of having a certain number of unfretted strings that are plucked in the same manner as a harp’s strings, rather than any specific similarity in tone, pitch, or physical resemblance to the classic floor-standing harp.

 The harp guitar is an old instrument with a long history.
 In the late 1800s, it experienced a surge in popularity in Europe.
 The harp guitar arrived on the American shore in the 1890s, finding a particularly receptive audience in the Pacific Northwest.
-Harp guitars with large bodies and dual necks were first produced companies such as W.J.
+Harp guitars with large bodies and dual necks were first produced by companies such as W.J.
 Dyer and Brothers and the Gibson Mandolin and Guitar Company.
-Modern collectors prize harp guitars made the Knutsen Family during that time period for their beautiful craftsmanship and superior design.
+Modern collectors prize harp guitars made by the Knutsen Family during that time period for their beautiful craftsmanship and superior design.

-Harp guitars, with their fantastical shapes, may appear futuristic today, but forerunners date back centuries, to lute players and classical guitarists who innovated attaching unfretted bass strings to extend the range of their instrument.
+Harp guitars, with their fantastical shapes, may appear futuristic today, but forerunners date back centuries, to lute players and classical guitarists who innovated by attaching unfretted bass strings to extend the range of their instrument.

 The harp guitar is currently undergoing a renaissance.
 Videos of musicians playing the harp guitar, such as Andy McKee, have surfaced on the Internet, increasing exposure to the harp guitar’s music and igniting new interest in this relatively unknown instrument.